 Untangling the web and rediscovering what’s important

-You really, truly can’t keep it.
+You really, truly can’t keep it

 This isn’t just a Christian concept; it is also confirmed in cultural experiments:

-So, when will it be enough?
-(What if it already is?)
+When will it be enough?

 “… I have learned in whatever situation I am to be content.
 I know how to be brought low, and I know how to abound.
 In any and every circumstance, I have learned the secret of facing plenty and hunger, abundance and need.
 I can do all things through him [Jesus] who strengthens me.”
 (Philippians 4:10-14)

-What if you made a conscious choice to adopt the attitude, “what I have is enough for me”?
-Seriously, think about that for a second.
-How would your life be different if you honestly looked at your possessions that way?
+Paul says that he has learned to be OK with whatever God thinks is enough for him.
+What if we made a conscious choice to adopt that attitude?
+“What I have is enough for me.”
+How would life be different if we looked at our possessions that way?